esa/polyhedral-gravity-model/docs/quickstart/quick_start_python.rst

 The use of the Python interface is pretty straight-forward since there is only one method: :code:`evaluate(..)` or the alternative class :code:`GravityEvaluable` caching the polyhedron.
+Have a look at :ref:`evaluable-vs-eval` for further details about the difference.
+If you strive for maximal performance, use the the class :code:`GravityEvaluable`.
+If you quickly want to try out something, use :code:`evaluate(..)`.

 The method calls follow the same pattern as the C++ interface.
 Thus it is always: